ksell8/algorithms/src/doc/docs/index.md

 give you the tools to approach any problem with an investigative mindset and apply well known as well as novel techniques to conquer any challenge.

+Your package for these projects will be you.code.
+My tutorials will be in package org.kurt.teaches and boilerplate code will be in package org.kurt.util.
+There are also a number of experiments in package org.kurt.experiments which are mostly to demonstrate possible errors you can encounter while coding.
+Finally, org.kurt.answers will have possible solutions for the problems I'm asking you to solve.

+A `package` in java is a group of related classes.
+A `class` in java is a collection of related functions and instance variables.
+Classes are used to represent `Object`s and `Object` java's base class.

 Gradle is the build tool used for this project.
 To build the site which takes you through the steps needed to navigate this learning tutorial run: